Electrical-Age/ElectricalAge/README.md

 > Furnaces, Solar panels, Wind turbines, Batteries, Capacitors, ...

 Break the cube
-> Cables, sensors, actuators, alarms, etc. can be placed on each face (outer and inner) of a cube, witch allows a significant reduction of the consumed space by electrical installations.
+> Cables, sensors, actuators, alarms, etc. can be placed on each face (outer and inner) of a cube, which allows a significant reduction of the consumed space by electrical installations.

 Night-lighting revisited
 > Lamps, switches, captors, ...